Flower Garden Ideas for Your Landscape

-- A short row of boxwood, planted in the middle of a flowering bed, offers visual relief and is a pretty flower garden idea.
+A short row of boxwood, planted in the middle of a flowering bed, offers visual relief and is a pretty flower garden idea.

 Watch this quick video for easy tips on adding sweet scents to your flower garden.

 Prolific, sun-loving flowers surround a table and chairs in this welcoming flower garden idea.

 Pretty plants supply a boundary for a walkway.

-- A relaxing garden bench under a sheltered pergola supplies a scenic resting spot.
+A relaxing garden bench under a sheltered pergola supplies a scenic resting flower garden idea.

-A pretty cast of perennials takes center stage in this flowerbed
+A pretty cast of perennials takes center stage in this flower garden idea.

 Gorgeous blooms fill a narrow stretch of yard.